ZuchaoWang/learn-berkeley-cs188sp24/README.md

 #### `ReflexAgent` class

 Defined in `multiAgents.py` file, the initial version is a simple reflex agent that looks one step ahead and choose the successor state with the highest score.
 Basically it just tries to eat scared ghosts and food, while avoiding non-scared ghosts in the next step.
 It does not plan ahead and perform any complex evaluation.

+The improved version of `ReflexAgent` uses a better evaluation function `betterEvaluationFunction`.
+It not only count succesor score, but add bonus based on its state.
+The bonus encourages eating capsules and moving towards the closest food or capsule, while discouraging getting too close to unscared ghosts.
+This evaluation function is based on the distance calculation code implemented in `evaluator.py` file, which is in turn based on BFS search in `search.py` file.
+The `search.py` file is directly copied from Proj1 without any modification.
+This evaluation function is used both in Q1 and Q5.

+#### Adversarial search algorithms

+Implemented Minimax, Alpha-Beta pruning, and Expectimax algorithms in `multiAgents.py` file, based on textbook pseudocode.
+That solves Q2, Q3, and Q4.